legalize-dev/legalize-nl/nl/BWBR0035791.md

 Tegen dit besluit kan degene wiens belang rechtstreeks bij dit besluit is betrokken binnen 6 weken na de dag van dagtekening van deze Staatscourant een gemotiveerd beroepschrift indienen bij de rechtbank Rotterdam, Postbus 50950, 3007 BL, Rotterdam.

-1 De frequentieblokken 6B en 8A zijn vanaf 1 september 2022 beschikbaar voor digitale radio in laag 6.

-### Annex 4, Gebruikte afkortingen en begrippen / Abbreviations and terms

 ### Annex 5, Summary of this Dutch Frequency Plan

 An important new feature of this frequency plan is that frequency use for vital government tasks is assigned on the condition that its use has been justified.
 This concerns tasks like policing, public order and state security, rescue services, air traffic management, vessel traffic control, defence, public service broadcasting, and scientific use.
 In the table this is indicated by: ‘Aangewezen voor het ministerie van ...’
 The ministries concerned have each produced a spectrum need justification plan (BehoefteOnderbouwingsPlan/BOP).

+Tegen dit besluit kan degene wiens belang rechtstreeks bij dit besluit is betrokken binnen 6 weken na de dag van dagtekening van deze Staatscourant een gemotiveerd beroepschrift indienen bij de rechtbank Rotterdam, Postbus 50950, 3007 BL, Rotterdam.

+2 De frequentieblokken 6C en 8D zijn van 1 juni 2022 tot 1 september 2022 tijdelijk bestemd voor digitale radio in laag 6.

+### Annex 4, Gebruikte afkortingen en begrippen / Abbreviations and terms

+### Annex 5, Summary of this Dutch Frequency Plan

 In case of a licence-free spectrum (‘zonder vergunning’), the Dutch usage restrictions are published in the [Regeling gebruik van frequentieruimte zonder vergunning 2008](https://wetten.overheid.nl/jci1.3:c:BWBR0023553).
 This decree mirrors, among other parts, ERC Recommendation 70-03, relating to the Use of Short Range Devices (SRD).

+In Annex 4, indicated by HOL[...], a list is provided of the Dutch national footnotes, with extra information on bands e.g. use conditions, on regionally admitted and restricted use, on coupling with particular other bands, etc.

 Tegen dit besluit kan degene wiens belang rechtstreeks bij dit besluit is betrokken binnen 6 weken na de dag van dagtekening van deze Staatscourant een gemotiveerd beroepschrift indienen bij de rechtbank Rotterdam, Postbus 50950, 3007 BL, Rotterdam.

 ### Annex 4, Gebruikte afkortingen en begrippen / Abbreviations and terms

 ### Annex 5, Summary of this Dutch Frequency Plan

-In Annex 4, indicated by HOL[...], a list is provided of the Dutch national footnotes, with extra information on bands e.g. use conditions, on regionally admitted and restricted use, on coupling with particular other bands, etc.

 In addition to this Frequency plan, a Frequency Register is also available and largely accessible in English.
 In this database the entire Dutch national allocation table can be consulted on assignments, usage conditions and radio interfaces.
 See https://loket.at-ez.nl/fpat/content/select_language.do?lang=en